Need some top employee experience examples to create your own?

 But, it’s not an easy task to recognize your employees’ needs.
 Whether your employees are happy at work depends on multiple factors like the recognition they get for their efforts, employee feedback, performance appraisals, development opportunities, etc.

-1. Anonymous surveys
+1. Anonymous surveys for honest feedback

 You can also mix and match the survey question types to give them a wonderful survey-taking experience.
 For instance, in an employee opinion survey, you can keep a mix of multiple-choice questions, rating scale, open-ended, and yes or no questions.

-Here’s a pro tip, weekly and sometimes monthly surveys are enough to get real feedback to gauge employee satisfaction.
+Here’s a pro tip: Weekly and sometimes monthly surveys are enough to get real feedback to gauge employee satisfaction.

 Another great way you can understand your employees is by measuring their performance.
 You can conduct a 360-degree performance review to focus on each employee and their specific strengths and weaknesses.